SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 Security Groups in IaaS (OpenStack) are part of the network security mechanisms provided for the users.
 They resemble sets of virtual firewall rules allowing specific network traffic at a port of a VM that connects it to a network.
-They are project-bound, which means that all Security Groups that are newly created are only available to the project in that they were created.
+They are project-bound, which means that all Security Groups that are newly created are only available to the project in which they were created.
 This is also the case for the default Security Group that is created for each project as soon as the project itself is created.

 ## Terminology